Quebec National Library

-Designing the province of Quebec’s largest cultural institution was not only a privilege, but an incredible opportunity to create a civic landmark in the urban landscape of Montreal.
-With over 2.5 million visitors per year, the Quebec National Library by Lemay is both a knowledge centre and a cultural hub.
+Designing the most important cultural institution in the province of Quebec was not only a privilege, but also an incredible opportunity to re create an iconic building in the urban landscape of Montreal.
+With over 2.5 million visitors per year, the Quebec National Library is both a center of knowledge and a cultural focal point.
+Integrating an exhibition space, an auditorium, a conference center, meeting rooms, and bookstores, it is among the largest public libraries in the French-speaking world.
+Combining functionality and aesthetics, the library perfectly balances Quebec’s rich history, identity and literature in a refined architectural presence designed to represent the communities it serves.

 Awards and mentions